Fiscal Distress — Schools

 • A forecasted operating deficit for the current fiscal year exceeding 15% of the school district's general fund revenue for the preceding fiscal year, and the district has not passed a levy to eliminate the deficit in the succeeding fiscal year.

-• A school district in fiscal watch is not materially complying with the provisions of an original or updated recovery plan and the ODE has determined that declaration of a fiscal emergency is necessary to prevent further fiscal decline.
+• A school district in fiscal watch is not materially complying with the provisions of an original or updated recovery plan and the DEW has determined that declaration of a fiscal emergency is necessary to prevent further fiscal decline.

-• A forecasted operating deficit for the current fiscal year between 10% and 15% of the school district's general fund revenue for the preceding fiscal year, the district has not passed a levy to eliminate the deficit in the succeeding fiscal year, and the AOS determines that declaring a fiscal emergency is necessary to correct the district's fiscal problems and to prevent further fiscal decline.
+• A forecasted operating deficit for the current fiscal year between 10% and 15% of the school district's general fund revenue for the preceding fiscal year, the district has not passed a levy to eliminate the deficit in the succeeding fiscal year, and the AOS determines that declaring a fiscal emergency is necessary to correct the district's fiscal problems and prevent further fiscal decline.

 Fiscal Emergency Termination